 Dental scaling is the most common nonsurgical way to treat gum disease or its advanced form, periodontal disease.
-Your Raleigh dentist will use a dental instrument to manually remove harmful plaque from your teeth and beneath your pocketed gum line.
+Your North Raleigh dentist will use a dental instrument to manually remove harmful plaque from your teeth and beneath your pocketed gum line.
 Sometimes, if your gums are extremely infected, he will also remove the infected tissue.

 This step makes it easier for your rejuvenated, healthy gums to grow back and reattach to your teeth.
 Your dentist will smooth the surfaces of your tooth roots.
 Root planing also prevents further infection down the road.